 Katie was taken aback.
 Why is he hitting and crying, when she's trying to have a loving interaction?
 But in fact, it is precisely her love that was healing

 to her son.
-Love isn't just about those lovely snuggly moments.
+Love isn't just about those warm, snuggly moments.
 Love is also sitting with our child while he shares his deep despair.
-Love accepts
+Love accepts our

 The good news?
 After showing his mom how he felt, and having her understand, this little boy is feeling much happier and more cooperative.
 Their relationship

 is closer.
-He doesn't feel his usual anger about the baby.
+He doesn't feel so much resentment toward the baby.
 He's more cooperative with his mom.

 This is one of the great benefits of connection time with our kids.
 The child starts to reconnect with us at a deeper level.
 They show us what’s happening,

 and ask for our help to work it through.
-Sometimes they play out the tension.
-Sometimes they begin talking about the upset, which gives us a chance
+Sometimes they work out the tension through play.
+Sometimes they begin talking about the upset, which gives

 Or sometimes, they show us how they're feeling by hitting.
 That's unacceptable, of course.
 But it's the action that's unacceptable, not the feeling.
 Notice

-his emotions.
+She held his hand and acknowledged his feelings.
 That empathy helped him feel safe enough to cry.

 You might say, with understanding, "Ouch!
 All of a sudden you seem very angry.
 I won't let you hurt me, but you can show me how mad you are, by pushing my hands.... and you can tell me in words.
 I'm listening."